SwyserCo/TheScout/prd.md

 **Acceptance Criteria:**
 - Holding IO02 button for 5 seconds flashes red LED.
-- Wi-Fi configuration is erased.
+- Wi-Fi configuration is erased using PReferencesAPI.
 - Device reboots into setup mode.

 ## Functional Requirements
 - WiFiManager setup with captive portal and Preferences storage.
-- Unique device name generation starting with `TheScout-XXXX`.
+- Unique device name generation starting with `TheScout-` and stored useing PreferencesAPI.
 - MQTT connection and auto-discovery for all sensors.
 - Sensor publishing:
   - LD2420: presence detection